bampli/specs/content/docs/cyclo/graph.md

     RM3[RM3 $20/u] --> A3[A 10min/u] --> B3[B 15min/u] --> D2[D 5min/u] --> Q[Q $100/U 50u/wk]
 {{< /mermaid >}}

-It is also represented according to the product and stage vertices, as shown below:
+It is also represented by a graph with the respective product and stage vertices, as shown below:

 ![p q-graph](https://user-images.githubusercontent.com/86032/86799006-d2332680-c047-11ea-8d02-9da1042c1e51.png)